Gemma Postill - Medicine & Healthcare, Medicine & Spanish in Argentina

 Evening Socials with Other Volunteers

 Every evening was slightly different and fun-filled.
 Some nights we spent at home with Dora watching Argentinean game shows on television.
 Dora was as entertaining as the shows; she would really get into them!
-Other nights we spent time as a group with the other Short-term Special volunteers.
+Other nights we spent time as a group with the other High School Special volunteers.

 My two favourite nights were spent with the larger group.
 On one night, we ate lomitos and tangoed, and on another night we played soccer, and ate empanadas.
 The food was amazing and the activities were great because both made us feel like we were deep into the Argentinean culture.
 I had never tangoed before, but neither had most people.
 It was fun to learn and make our silly mistakes together!